diego-codes/ui-component-testing-talk/README.md

 But why would you would you want to spend the time automating tests?

 - Well, first it will  make you a better programmer.
-With the idea that unit tests are very small in scope and are intended to test a single component, we're forced to make our code easy to test by focusing on modularity and not relying on side effects for things to work.
+With the idea that unit tests are very small in scope and are intended to test a single component, we're forced to make our code easy to test by focusing on modularity and not relying on side effects for things to work
 - You'll be able find bugs much sooner.
 This important because the cost of finding bugs in later stages of a project can be exponentially more costly.
 Also none of us want a user to find a critical, yet preventable bug before we do 🙀.
 You can share this idea with your execs if you're struggling to get buy-in for why it's worth your time and the business' money to automate tests.
 - Lastly because our craft and we're paid to build good and solid software so it is our responsibility to make sure our code works well under any circumstance and that's what automated testing can help us with.